OneGneissGuy/OneGneissGuy.github.io/about.md

----
-layout: page
-title: About Me
-permalink: /about/
----

 My name is John Franco Saraceno.
 I'm a trained scientist and amateur maker.

 I'm from the San Francisco Bay area and moved up to Sacramento to attend college in 2005.
 I have a B.S. in Geology from U.C.
 Davis and a M.S. in Geology from Sacramento State.
 I'm a hydrologist with the [U.S. Geological Survey](https://www.usgs.gov) and work with water quality sensors.